My Name Is Jonas

 "My Name Is Jonas" is a song by the American rock band Weezer.
-It is the first track on the band's self-titled 1994 debut album, also known as The Blue Album.
+It is the first track on the band's self-titled 1994 debut album, also known as The Blue Album as well as being the only promotional single off of the album.
 It was written by guitarist/vocalist Rivers Cuomo, drummer Patrick Wilson and guitarist Jason Cropper, and produced by Ric Ocasek.
-Cropper wrote the song's acoustic intro; it is his only Weezer songwriting credit, as he left the band before the release of its first album.
+Cropper wrote the song's acoustic intro; it is one of his only Weezer songwriting credits, as he left the band before the release of its first album.

 Background

 The song was inspired by Cuomo's brother, who was having insurance problems after a serious car crash while at college.
 According to Cuomo, the song "explains how The Plan is reaming us all, especially my brother."

 "My Name Is Jonas" was written in the key of B major.
 However, as the song is played with guitars tuned a half-step down, it is played as if it were in the key of C.